The 2017-2018 SCOLAPS Executive team to represent students in the Faculty of Liberal Arts & Professional Studies:

-Kiana Blake is currently in her fourth year double majoring in Criminology and Human Rights, and working at Osgoode Hall Law School.
+Kiana Blake is currently in her fourth and final year double majoring in Criminology and Human Rights, and working as an Undergraduate Research Assistant.
 She hopes to attend Osgoode to pursue a JD/MBA degree or UofT to pursue a JD/MA in Criminology.
 Her primary goal this year is to develop and foster an unmatched collaborative and communal environment for students within LA&PS to discuss academic matters.
 Her passion for advocacy has strengthened her desire to increase the number of students in LA&PS who participate in voicing their opinions and thoughts on the academic side of university life.
 The more students involved in processes of academic governance, the more representative our policies and procedures can be of student needs.
-Academically, she currently holds an 8.00+ GPA and has received several academic achievement awards and scholarships, notably the York University Faculty Association Undergraduate Scholarship during the 2016/17 academic year.
+Academically, she currently holds an 8.5+ GPA and has received several academic achievement awards and scholarships, notably the Dean's Award for Academic Excellence (October 2017) and Criminology Honours Scholarship (November 2017).
 Her level of dedication to her academic endeavors is parallel to what she will put into our student council, its initiatives and members.

 Fun fact: One of Kiana's all-time favorite shows is The Young and the Restless.